Mahbubul Alam (writer): Other works

 It is a mammoth task drawing up a documentary history of the Liberation War that ended in the creation of Bangladesh.
-A 670-page long 4-volume history, this book, compiled over two years by an elderly Mahbub at the age of 73 to 75, is often considered as the first documented history on the subject.
+A 670-page long 4 volume history, this book, compiled over two years by an elderly he at the age of 73 to 75, is often considered as the first documented history on the subject.
 Mahbub visited hundreds of villages all over Bangladesh and interviewed several hundred people to collect information about the guerrilla warfare as well as the conventional war.

 Another book along this line, titled Bangaleer Samorik Oitijhya (The Military Tradition of the Bengalis), published recently contains unpublished writings of Mahbub as well as old entries from Paltan Jiboner Smriti.

-Besides, under a UNESCO project, Mahbub produced a number of books describing the flora and fauna of the then East Pakistan (present day Bangladesh) and their habitat.
+Besides, under a UNESCO project.
+Mahbub produced a number of books describing the flora and fauna of the then East Pakistan (present day Bangladesh) and their habitat.
 These picturesque books on plants, birds and animals of Bangladesh are, unfortunately, not available now.

 Personal life

-While Alam was studying at Chittagong College, he married his distant relative Julekha.
-She died leaving seven children behind (three of whom died as infants), and Alam then married Rahela Khatoon, who gave birth to eleven children, and survived him by 26 years.
+While Mahbub Alam was studying at Chittagong College, he married his distant relative Julekha.
+She died leaving seven children behind (three of whom died as infants), and he then married Rahela Khatoon, who gave birth to eleven children, and survived him by 26 years.
 On retirement, Mahbub took interest in social welfare and published a weekly newspaper, titled Zamana (meaning the current days), which he later on converted into a daily.
 Mahbub died in his own house at Kazir Dewry, Chittagong on 7 August 1981.
 His American writer-friend Robert C. Hammock wrote a chapter on Mahbub in his book Below the Llano Estakado.